 While conversational AI can reduce costs in the long run, initial investment in technology, integration, and staff training can be significant, especially for smaller insurers with tighter budgets.

 That said, affordable and flexible solutions do exist.
-Providers like DialLink offer conversational AI tailored to the needs — and budgets — of SMBs, helping them deliver modern customer service without breaking the bank.
+Providers like DialLink offer conversational AI tailored to the needs, and budgets, of SMBs, helping them deliver modern customer service without breaking the bank.

 Conversational AI has already demonstrated its transformative potential in the insurance industry.
 Here are some real-world examples of companies that have implemented insurance chatbots and voice assistances to drive measurable results: